 Soon, it was made obvious that the domestic football status quo could not change, and Olympiacos went back to dominating for years, winning the championship practically without competition, using huge sums of money earned by the team's participation in the UEFA Champions League groups to further strengthen the squad, and grow the gap between them and everyone else.

 Greek Super League is since 2006 the top tier of the Greece football league system.
 The second nationwide division is since 2010 known as Football League (former Beta Ethniki).
-An overview of the current league system in Greece is presented in the table below.
+An overview of the current league system in Greece is presented in table 1.

 |Greek Super League||1|

-Below the third level several local amateurs leagues are as well included in the league system.
+Below the third level, several local amateurs leagues are included in the league system.

 Teams with most titles

-Statistics of all Greek clubs that have won the top league more than once, concerning the period 1927-2017.
+Statistics of all Greek clubs that have won the top league during the period 1927-2020.

-Also, if league titles are counted since 1959 when Alpha Ethniki started, Olympiacos is the leading club.
+If only league titles since 1959 are counted, including Alpha Ethniki, Olympiacos is still the leading club.